Please also reference the video: https://www.youtube.com/watch?v=8FOFI-JvCh0

 With the VHDX mounted, set the boot order to choose the correct boot using the VHDX boot image.

 Select "Firmware" from the left side.
-Make sure downloaded VHDX is at the top of list.
+Make sure the downloaded boot disk image VHDX is at the top of list.
 Click Apply to save changes.

 3. Set boot mode in Security